OctopusDeploy/docs/docs/administration/managing-users-and-teams/security-and-un-scoped-variables.md

 ## Granting un-scoped variable editing permission

-As an administrator, open **Configuration > Teams**, and select the **Roles** item in the tool area:
+As an administrator, openÂ **Configuration > Teams**, and select theÂ **Roles** item in the tool area:

 ![](/docs/images/3048124/3277948.png)

-In the list of user roles shown, either create a new role to assign to the team, or select a built-in role like **Project contributors**to modify.
+In the list of user roles shown, either create a new role to assign to the team, or select a built-in role likeÂ **Project contributors**to modify.

 ![](/docs/images/3048124/3277947.png)

 The individual permissions that make up the role will then be shown.
-Tick the **VariableEditUnscoped**or **VariableViewUnscoped** items as required, and save the role.
+Tick theÂ **VariableEditUnscoped**orÂ **VariableViewUnscoped** items as required, and save the role.

 ![](/docs/images/3048124/3277946.png)